 When you read something online, you don’t just look at the anchor text to see if you want to click on the link.
 You also read the surrounding sentences and paragraphs to figure out what’s on the other side of the hyperlink.

-As I mentioned earlier, while keyword stuffing is no longer valid, people still add a bunch of anchor text to rank for certain keywords, without providing much value.
-It’s worth noting that Google bots will scan the words in the entire sentence as well as our anchor text.
+As mentioned earlier, while keyword stuffing is no longer valid, people still add some anchor text to rank for certain keywords without providing much value.
+It’s worth noting that Google bots will scan the words in the entire sentence and our anchor text.

 7. Image ALT text does matter.

-Don’t stuff in your focused keywords to your image and call it a day.
+Don’t add your focused keywords to your image; call it a day.
 There are reasons why ALT text matters.
-Here’s a few:
+Here are a few: